Michelle Obama still questioning why women voted for Trump in 2016

 "When the most qualified person running was a woman, and look what we did instead, I mean that says something about where we are," said Obama in reference to the election, in which 41 percent of all women -- and 52 percent of white women -- pulled the lever for Trump.

-"If we as women are still suspicious of one another, if we still have this crazy, crazy bar for each other that we don't have for men," Obama added, "If we're not comfortable with the notion that a woman could be our president ... then we have to have those conversations with ourselves as women."
+"If we as women are still suspicious of one another, if we still have this crazy, crazy bar for each other that we don't have for men," Obama added, "if we're not comfortable with the notion that a woman could be our president ... then we have to have those conversations with ourselves as women."

 Since leaving the White House last year, Obama has emphatically denied that she will run for elected office and did so again on Saturday.